-7.2 E-safety
+7.2 Online safety

-E-safety is of utmost importance in ensuring responsible pupil behaviour in the digital age.
+Online safety is of utmost importance in ensuring responsible pupil behaviour in the digital age.
 With the proliferation of technology, students are exposed to various online platforms and potential risks.
-Educating them about e-safety helps develop critical thinking skills, encourages responsible online behaviour, and protects them from cyberbullying and inappropriate content, and online predators.
+Educating them about being safe online helps develop critical thinking skills, encourages responsible online behaviour, and protects them from cyberbullying and inappropriate content, and online predators.
 Teaching pupils about privacy settings, digital footprints, and the importance of securing personal information safeguards their online presence.
-By promoting e-safety, schools create a safe and supportive environment that fosters positive digital citizenship, empowering students to make informed decisions, develop healthy online relationships, and navigate the digital world confidently and responsibly.
+By promoting online safety, schools create a safe and supportive environment that fosters positive digital citizenship, empowering students to make informed decisions, develop healthy online relationships, and navigate the digital world confidently and responsibly.